-15 U.S.C. §638 (cc) allows DoD to make a SBIR Phase II award to a small business concern with respect to a project, without regard to whether the small business concern was provided an award under Phase I of the SBIR program with respect to such project.
-Participating DoD Components may elect to conduct a "Direct to Phase II" implementation of this authority for select topics under this BAA, as specified in the Component-specific instructions contained within the topic release.
+15 U.S.C. §638 (cc), as amended by NDAA FY2012, Sec.
+5106, and further amended by NDAA FY2019, Sec.
+854, PILOT TO ALLOW PHASE FLEXIBILITY, allows DoD to make a SBIR Phase II award to a small business concern with respect to a project, without regard to whether the small business concern was provided an award under Phase I of the SBIR program with respect to such project.
 DoD does not guarantee Direct to Phase II opportunities will be offered in future BAAs.

-Each eligible topic requires that proposing small business concerns provide documentation to demonstrate feasibility described in the Phase I section of the topic has been met.
+Each eligible topic requires proposing small business concerns provide documentation to demonstrate feasibility described in the Phase I section of the topic has been met.
 Feasibility documentation cannot be based upon or logically extend from any prior or ongoing federally funded SBIR or STTR work.
-Work submitted within the feasibility documentation must have been substantially performed by the proposing small business concern and/or the PI.
-If technology in the feasibility documentation is subject to Intellectual Property (IP), the proposing small business concern must either own the IP, or must have obtained license rights to such technology prior to proposal submission, to enable it and its subcontractors to legally carry out the proposed work.
+Work submitted within the feasibility documentation must have been substantially performed by the proposing small business concern and/or the principal investigator.
+If technology in the feasibility documentation is subject to Intellectual Property (IP), the proposing small business concern must either own the IP or must have obtained license rights to such technology prior to proposal submission, to enable it and its subcontractors to legally carry out the proposed work.